gabrieljoelc/proto-azure-pgp/README.md

 1. Add access policy for that specific identity - Got the same error
 1. Tried adding the app service to the VNET the KV is in.
 Got this error:
   - > Legacy Cmak generation is not supported for gateway id <path to VNET gateway i think?> when vpn client protocol IkeV2 is configured.
 Please use vpn profile package option instead."
-1. Found this note on Key Vault "Firewalls and virtual networks" section near the "Allow trusted Microsoft service to bypass this firewall option":
+4. Found this note on Key Vault "Firewalls and virtual networks" section near the "Allow trusted Microsoft service to bypass this firewall option":
-  - > This setting is related to firewall only.
+> This setting is related to firewall only.
 In order to access this key vault, the trusted service must also be given explicit permissions in the Access policies section.
+  - I need to keep this in mind because originally I was try and avoid step 2.
+I need to see if there's a more scalable way to do it though (e.g. add app service to security group or principal or something?)